fabric8io/fabric8/process/ReadMe.md

 ## Process Management

-This module provides libraries and tools for running managed processes as part of [Fuse Fabric](http://fuse.fusesource.org/fabric/index.html).
+The **process-manager** bundle provides support for running managed processes as part of [Fuse Fabric](http://fuse.fusesource.org/fabric/index.html).

 In addition it provides tools for turning any Java code (a collection of jars and an executable class name) into a stand alone process which can be managed on Unix like other processes.